NTIG-Uppsala/Classroom-Seating-Planner/docs/coding-standard.md

 #### Syntax

 -   Prefer explicit type declarations instead of `var`.
--   Public properties should be declared with classes for clarity.
+-   Public properties should be referenced with their full class reference to decrease ambiguity.
 For example `Utils.FileHandler.dataFolderPath` as opposed to `dataFolderPath`.
--   Private, non-static, properties should be declared with `this`.
+-   Local properties should be accessed with `this`.
 For example `this.classListFromFile` instead of `classListFromFile`.

 ## XAML